collinalexbell/HackMatrix/game-design.md

 In this game, you will code your own 3d desktop environment

 ## Deadline:
-New Years.
+New Years submit for review.
+Launch on my birthday.

 I will succeed.
 How?

 Faith.
 A mind closed to failure.
 Persistent continuous action.

+# HackMatrix (v1+x)

 ## What do I love about Gianetica
 - It brings computing into the physical and social realm
 - It gives people mental power